 What are the best free blogging sites?

-For those without any coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
+For those without coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
 And if being part of a respected community of thought leaders is important to you, you may feel Medium is the best home for your blog.

-The best free blogging site you can use today
+The best free blogging sites available

 While you’ve probably heard Wix referred to as one of the best website builders, the platform's free blogging element also has a great deal to offer wannabe bloggers of all experience levels.